 Because of his birth in Hoboken, New Jersey, apparently Frank Sinatra was destined to be involved with the MOB and organized crime; and arguably, or more precisely as many have asserted, Sinatra’s association with the MOB provided him with the means to create a media and entertainment empire which included a record label, night clubs in Los Angeles and Manhattan along with casinos located at Lake Tahoe, Las Vegas and Atlantic City.
 It has been alleged that Sinatra surreptitiously co-owned Cal-Neva Lodge and Casino with Mooney Giancana.
 Sinatra vehemently denied any actual connection to criminals or mobsters even though he was known to be friends with the barbarous Giancana.

-However, the Chairman of the Board, a sobriquet often attributed to Sinatra, never denied his romantic connections to many of Hollywood’s most beautiful female stars.
+However, the Chairman of the Board, a sobriquet often attributed to Sinatra, never denied his romantic connec-tions to many of Hollywood’s most beautiful female stars.
 Despite his four marriages, including one to Ava Gardner and one to Mia Farrow, Frank maintained a coterie of paramours, including Angie Dickinson, Elizabeth Taylor, Grace Kelly, Hope Lange, Donna Reed, Lauren Bacall and Lana Turner, just to name a rumored few.
 Frank also had an affair with Jeanne Carmen, or she so testified; and of course, he had an affair with Marilyn Monroe, who allegedly engaged in affairs with every man in Los Angeles, Hollywood and the contiguous environs.
-Frank and Marilyn participated in an intermittent relationship that began, according to most of Marilyn’s biographers, in 1954, while he was married to Gardner.
+Frank and Marilyn participated in an intermittent relationship that began, according to Marilyn’s legitimate and forthright biographers, in 1954, while he was married to Ava Gardner.

 Frank’s association with mobsters and Marilyn’s association with Frank have led many persons and conspiracist writers to the following nugget of deductive reasoning: Frank was involved with the MOB; Marilyn was involved with Frank; therefore Marilyn was involved with the MOB.
-More than a few books in Marilyn’s murder cañon have proclaimed her mobster associations, asserting that she was in deep with the MOB.
-Those books referenced Robert Slatzer and Jeanne Carmen.
-They also referenced each other and added their own dubious suppositions and presumptions to interwoven tales of adultery and betrayal, sexual intrigue and revenge.
+More than a few books in Marilyn’s murder cañon have proclaimed her mobster associations, asserting that she was in deep with, controlled and manipulated by the MOB, just like she was manipulated by America’s intelligence community.
+Those books frequently referenced Robert Slatzer, Jeanne Carmen and C. David Heymann.
+They also referenced each other and added their own dubious suppositions and presumptions to interwoven tales of adultery and betrayal, sexual intrigue and political revenge.